Ch0pin/AVIator/README.md

-### DO NOT UPLOAD ANY SAMPLES TO VIRUS TOTAL ...as I did it for you
+### DO NOT UPLOAD ANY SAMPLES TO VIRUS TOTAL ...as I did it one time for you

 *Current Detection Rate*: 3/71